smeinecke/dccbot/README.md

 *   `servers`: a list of servers the bot should connect to.
 Each server is an object with the following keys:
-    *   `host`: the hostname of the irc server
-    *   `port`: the port number to connect to
+    *   `nick`: the nickname to use when connecting to the server
-    *   `password`: the password to use when connecting to the server (optional)
+    *   `nickserv_password`: the password to use when connecting to the server, optional
-    *   `nick`: the nickname to use when connecting to the server (optional)
+    *   `use_tls`: a boolean indicating whether to use tls when connecting to the server
-    *   `channels`: a list of channels to join after connecting to the server
+    *   `random_nick`: a boolean indicating whether to use a random nickname when connecting to the server
+*   `download_path`: the directory where the bot should download files
-*   `dcc`: a list of dcc connections to accept.
-Each connection is an object with the following keys:
+*   `allowed_mimetypes`: a list of mimetypes the bot should allow to be sent over dcc
-    *   `host`: the hostname of the user to accept dcc connections from
+*   `max_file_size`: the maximum size of a file to be sent over dcc
-    *   `port`: the port number to listen for dcc connections on
+*   `channel_idle_timeout`: the number of seconds a channel can be idle before the bot will part the channel
-    *   `nick`: the nickname of the user to accept dcc connections from (optional)
+ *  `server_idle_timeout`: the number of seconds a server can be idle before the bot will disconnect from the server
-    *   `password`: the password to use when accepting dcc connections (optional)

 ### API